Lemonexe/UUC/_dev/macro.md

 ## Useful examples

 Here are some specific useful examples.
-They could be written in converter GUI as one-liners, but in macro code it is more readable.
+They could be written in converter GUI as one-liners (see built-in interactive intro), but in macro code it is more readable.

 ```
 /*ABSOLUTE TEMPERATURE